 Universal Studios Singapore recently revamped its admission ticket structure and annual pass programme.
-Here is an overview of the new changes that were observed in November 2012 (more specifically, 16/11/2012).
+Here is an overview of the new changes in November 2012.

 1/9/2013: New information on the new Season Pass is now added, along with details on Universal Express Unlimited.